+The connected nation vision, now an EPSRC priority, requires new manufacturing concepts that deliver small integrated communicating systems, at low cost, with a high degree of functionality.
 The first grand challenge agreed with our partners is to provide a Si style manufacturing framework for CS on which to develop systems that can address both wireless and optical connectivity.
 This will lower manufacturing costs due to lower substrate costs and reduced processing costs, partly from the use of the larger substrates.

-materials through device/circuit level fabrication to hybrid assembly.
+The manufacturing framework must provide an increased level of integration at all stages, from electronic/optoelectronic materials through device/circuit level fabrication to hybrid assembly.
 It should also be compatible with the high volume Si manufacturing infrastructure.
 We will focus on the materials integration and the device/circuit integration stages in the figure below.
 It is in these stages that the highest level of integration is most desirable from both the perspective of cost and functionality.
 These stages are highly interdependent and must be considered together.
 Integration that cannot be achieved at these stages will have to be accommodated by hybrid assembly, which is considerably more expensive.

 The network will need to support this rapidly growing demand for capacity, which is now considered as a motivation for 5G wireless development.
 Spectrum scarcity is driving the move to millimetre- wave (mm-wave) band systems and increased base station and device densities.
 The use of Compound Semiconductor (CS) based lighting to provide optical wireless access (Li-Fi) is also an area of interest to meet the required growth in capacity.
 Wireless access devices, from Smart phones to the IoT, depend on CS devices for both transmit power amplifiers and low noise receiver pre-amplifiers.
 Power management is a critical requirement for these distributed systems.
 For example, the energy efficiency of the transmit CS power amplifier has the potential to limit the development of 5G wireless.
 Every optical link that enables the internet, from a rack to rack, active optical cable to a trans-oceanic optical fibre system uses CS optical sources because they enable high speed, power efficient data transmission.

 CS devices are already critical in providing the system connectivity, whether optical or wireless, and future systems will require integration of these functions.
 Hence the need to establish a CS manufacturing framework to develop the integrated systems to populate the “Internet of Things”.

-key enabling manufacturing technologies for meeting this challenge are:
+Key enabling manufacturing technologies for meeting this challenge are:

-The epitaxial growth of CS materials on Si substrates
+- The epitaxial growth of CS materials on Si substrates